 His prowess as a player may be traceable to his father, James Higham, a famed cricket player with the New York Cricket Club.
 James also starred for the American All Star Teams that played the Canadian All Stars from 1856 to 1860 as part of the International Series between the two countries.
 During that time the American All Stars lost only once to the Canadians.

-In an era when the average span of a professional player's career was perhaps six seasons, Dick Higham played for eleven years.
+In an era when the average span of a professional player's career was perhaps six seasons, Dick Higham played for ten years.
 By the time of the inauguration of the National League, his playing career, but not his love of the game, was more than half over.
 At the conclusion of his stint with the Troy Trojans in 1880, he remained in Troy, New York.
 In 1881, he became a National League umpire

 He had umpiring experience during his playing days in the National Association.
 He had even umpired when his own team was on the field.
 This was not an uncommon occurrence as the players were the ones best versed in the rules of the game.